kmjax/bootstrap-proj-02/000_Link_and_Status.md

 #### STATUS

-About 95% Finished as 2020-11-12; however, it could use some fine-tuning when resizing the window.

-Refinement Opportunities:
+Considered complated on 2020-11-14

+Refinement Opportunity (but will not be done):

-* navbar items need to be refined
+* navbar items need to be refined so that text separators do not appear in the link drop down menu.
+This is an excersize for another day!
-* menu item photos overlap a little before they get small enough to collapse down to a single column

 #### SOURCE